 The College President shall appoint a Formal Grievance Hearing Committee from the standing panel.
 The College President shall ensure that these Committee members have no possible conflict of interest in hearing the grievance.
-The Committee shall include two (2) students, two (2) faculty members, and one (1) College administrator, supervisor or staff member selected from the panel described above.
+The Committee shall include two (2) students, two (2) faculty members, and one (1) College administrator, supervisor or staff member selected from the panel described above the beginning of the Hearing by addressing a challenge, in writing, to the College President who shall determine whether cause for disqualification has been shown.
+If the College President believes that sufficient grounds for removal of a member of the Formal Grievance Hearing Committee have been presented, the College President shall remove the challenged member or members and replace them with another member or members from the standing panel.